splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/apm/instrument-back-end.rst

 If you've instrumented a Java application, you can see application metrics using the metric finder.
 See :ref:`metric-finder` for more information.

-Query logs in Log Observer
+Query logs in Log Observer Connect
 ----------------------------------------------------------------------------------

-If you chose to ingest logs, you can find logs in Splunk Log Observer.
+If you chose to ingest logs, you can find logs in Splunk Log Observer Connect.
 To learn how, see :ref:`logs-timeline`.

 Next steps
 ===============================